tom2433/LiftTracker/README.md

     - Analytics (F2F)
     - Tools (F2G)
     - Settings (F2H)
-3. (In progress) Map menu drawer items with screens where applicable (F2-1)
+3. (Completed) Map menu drawer items with screens where applicable (F2-1)
 4. Implement dropdowns for applicable items in drawer (F2-2)
 5. (Maybe) Animate hamburger menu so that it travels and rotates into an arrow (F2-3)
 4. Colorscheme (F3):